evillan0315/project-board-server/MARKETING.md

 Empower your engineering teams with cutting-edge AI assistance that automates repetitive coding tasks, generates high-quality documentation, and instantly formats code.
 This allows your developers to focus on innovation and complex problem-solving, significantly reducing time-to-market.

+### **Streamlined Module Scaffolding**

+Leverage the custom CLI tool for rapid module creation, automatically generating boilerplate with services, controllers, and DTOs, and intelligently injecting user context for Prisma models.
+This reduces manual setup and ensures consistent project structure.

 ### **Ensure Enterprise-Grade Security & Compliance**

 Our platform is built on a foundation of robust JWT authentication, seamless OAuth2 integrations, and granular Role-Based Access Control (RBAC).
 This multi-layered security approach ensures that your intellectual property and operational data are protected at every level, helping meet compliance requirements.